dssg/givinggraph/README.md

 - Feel free to create an issue for any bugs you encounter.
 - <dssg-giving@googlegroups.com>

-[Travis](https://travis-ci.org/dssg/givinggraph) is used for continuous testing
+[Travis](https://travis-ci.org/dssg/givinggraph) is used for continuous testing.
+Most of the tests are [doctests](http://docs.python.org/2/library/doctest.html).

 ## License
 MIT license, see [LICENSE.txt](LICENSE.txt)